Wolf-of-github/Kubernetes/README.md

     3. Status, it makes sure that the desired and the actual state matches, i.e., if 2 replicas are asked then there should infact be 2 replcias (managed by etcd)
 3. The config files are generally stored in the code repo itself

-Minicube:
-1. A software that lets you test kubernetes on your local machine
-2.